Conrad mine: The problem of stannite (1900—1903)

 As mining progressed, more stannite was found, some in massive ore form, but also diffused through the other ores.
 That became a particular problem, as no smelter wanted stannite—a hitherto rarely found copper-tin-iron sulphide mineral, Cu_{2}FeSnS_{4}—and other metallic ore concentrates containing stannite were penalized by smelters, basically by not paying the mine for any of their valuable tin content.
+Stannite ore later caused the failure of another mine, the Tolwong Mine, on Shoalhaven River, near Bungonia.

-At first stannite was stockpiled, while Howell worked on a solution for a method of recovering valuable tin metal from the stannite.
+At first the stannite was stockpiled, while Howell worked on a solution for a method of recovering valuable tin metal from the stannite.
 Wilfley tables were added to the concentration process, and Howell experimented with smelting the stannite in a water jacket furnace, at the mine site.
 He achieved success in mid 1903.

 Howell's method was to smelt the stannite-rich ore and thus separate it into two salable products; an argentiferous copper matte—containing over 60 per cent copper and 300 ounces of silver per ton—and a tin-lead metal alloy—55% tin and 45% lead—which was cast into tin-lead bullion.
 There was a market for such materials, which could be refined further.
 Smelting lead ore to metal is a reduction reaction, whereas production of copper matte involves an oxidisation of the sulphide ore.
 Howell stated that the lead-tin was recovered from the ore, as a first step, but a smelting process that involves both reduction and oxidizing reactions was a remarkable achievement.

 Any gold in the ore—and there was a very small amount present—would also end up in the matte, with the copper and silver.
 A refinery would first convert the matte to impure metallic 'blister copper'.
 The next stage of refining would be to separate the copper from the gold-silver, by electrolytic refining, producing pure 'cathode copper'.
 The remnant sludge was than converted to dore bullion, an alloy of gold and silver, which could be refined further.

 By 1903, John Howell was around 70 years old, and his mine manager son-in-law, George Blakemore, was fully occupied in far away Cobar.
 The Howell family were trying to dispose of their interests in the Conrad mine and management responsibility, and seeking new investors and management to take it over.
 With the problem of the stannite ore appearing to have been resolved, the mine seemed to have a bright future, albeit with more capital needed.
 However, in 1906, doubts would emerge about whether the problem of treating the complex ore had really been solved completely.